Chat

 GrowingTranny

-GrowingTrannyanswered grow question a year ago
+GrowingTrannyanswered grow question 2 years ago

 High bro, the germination of powdery mildew spores thrives in high relative humidity.
 The mycelium grows best at a low relative humidity.
 And since the air is relatively humid at night and relatively dry during the day, powdery mildew can spread very quickly in a greenhouse.
 There are three effective ways to combat mildew.
 Interestingly, each technique is organic in nature and does not involve industrial fungicides.
 Two of these involve spraying; the third technique revolves around cleansing the infected leaves by hand.
 The first spray technique uses a solution of 250ml water and two tablespoons of apple vinegar.
 Spray this mixture onto the leaves to remove the mildew, or to prevent untouched leaves from getting infected.
 The second spray consists of a 60% water and 40% milk mixture.
 This solution is only used in outdoor sunlight grows or high intensity lighting setups indoors.
 An alternative option is using fish oil, but this is considerably more expensive.
 The third technique involves taking a piece of damp kitchen towel and gently wiping the mildew off the infected leaves.
 If you decide to try this, be very careful to change your kitchen towel before switching to the next plant to prevent spreading the infection!